Surendra Singh Nagar: Personal life

 Surendra Nagar was born on 10 May 1965 in the village of Gulaothi of Bulandshahr district in Uttar Pradesh to Ved Ram Nagar and Dharam Wati Nagar.
 He holds a B.Com. degree from SSV College in Hapur.
-He married Rakhi Nagar 02 May 1987, with whom he has two sons and a daughter.
+He married Rakhi Nagar 2 May 1987, with whom he has two sons and a daughter.
 By profession, Nagar is an agriculturist and businessman.

 Political career

 Nagar has been in active politics since 1990s and has held various posts during the years.
 This is his first term as M.P.

-Prior to becoming M.P., Nagar was also a member of Uttar Pradesh Legislative Assembly.
+Prior to becoming M.P., Nagar was also two term member of Uttar Pradesh Legislative Council.

 In June 2016, he became a Member of Parliament in Rajya Sabha.
 He resigned on 2 August 2019.

 On 10 August 2019, Nagar joined Bharatiya Janta Party.

 Positions held

 Surendra Singh Nagar has been elected 1 time as Lok Sabha MP and 3 times as Rajya Sabha MP.